mihaelamj/appledocsucker/Packages/UPDATE_STRATEGY.md

 # If significant changes, update
 if [ $((NEW + MODIFIED)) -gt 10 ]; then
-  echo "$(date): $NEW new, $MODIFIED modified - running update" appledocsucker update --only-changed /tmp/docsucker-check.json appledocsucker build-index else echo "$(date): No significant changes ($NEW new, $MODIFIED modified)" fi
+  echo "$(date): $NEW new, $MODIFIED modified - running update" cupertino update --only-changed /tmp/docsucker-check.json cupertino build-index else echo "$(date): No significant changes ($NEW new, $MODIFIED modified)" fi